Differentially Private False Discovery Rate Control: Introduction

 The original BHq is our starting point in developing the PrivateBHq procedure.
 The original procedure is non-private because the data of a single individual can affect the $p$-values of all hypotheses simultaneously, possibly changing the outcome of the BHq procedure dramatically.

 To make the BHq private, for now we need two facts about differential privacy: (1) differential privacy is closed under composition, permitting us to bound the cumulative privacy loss over multiple differentially private computations.
 This allows us to build complex differentially private algorithms from simple differentially private primitives, and (2) we will make use of the well-known \RNMa{} (respectively, \RNMi ) primitive \cite{DworkR14}, in which appropriately distributed fresh random noise is added to the result of each computation, and the index of the computation yielding the maximum (respectively, minimum) noisy value is returned.
-By returning only one index the procedure allows us to pay an accuracy price for a single rather than all computations\footnote{The variance of the noise distribution depends on the maximum amount that any single datum can (additively) change the outcome of a computation and the inverse of the privacy price one is willing to pay.}.
+By returning only one index the procedure allows us to pay an accuracy price for a single computation rather than all computations.

 A natural approach to obtaining a private version of BHq is by repeated use of \RNMa{}: Starting with $j=m$ and decreasing: use \RNMa{} to find the (approximately) largest $p$-value; estimate that $p$-value and, if the estimate is above a certain more conservative critical value than $qj/m$, accept the corresponding null hypothesis, remove it from consideration, and repeat.
 Once a hypothesis is found with its $p$-value below the threshold, reject all the remaining hypotheses.
 The principal difficulty with this approach is that every iteration of the algorithm incurs a privacy loss, which can be mitigated only by increasing the magnitude of the noise used by \RNMa{}.
-Since each iteration corresponds to the acceptance of a null hypothesis, this step-up procedure is paying in privacy precisely for all null hypotheses accepted, which are by definition not the ``interesting'' ones.
+Since each iteration corresponds to the failure of rejecting a null hypothesis, this step-up procedure is paying in privacy precisely for all null hypotheses accepted, which are by definition not the ``interesting'' ones.
 Moreover, recognizing that most null hypotheses in a typical GWAS would be accepted, it is fundamentally difficult to preserve information content while protecting individual privacy by emulating the step-up procedure.